 In order to assess the frequency and future risk of subsurface flooding on infrastructure, a MODFLOW based groundwater model was developed for Tutuila’s Pago Harbor Region and included SLR data produced by the NOAA Office of Coastal Management and presented on NOAA’s national SLR viewer (OCM, 2016) to modify the base ocean elevation and the coastline position for multiple future climate and SLR scenarios.
 The range of possible SLR levels predicted by NOAA in the year 2090 was considered.
 Although the timing of when a given SLR value will occur remains uncertain, presenting a reasonable range of probable SLR heights ultimately gives present day managers an understanding of risks that encompass the varying range of emissions trajectories possible during the next seven decades.
-Because climate drivers, such as precipitation are also projected to be different in the future, our future scenarios also incorporated a dynamically downscaled groundwater recharge coverage of an RCP4.5 emissions pathway developed previously by Shuler et al (2021) for the period 2080-2100 using downscaled climate data from Wang and Zhang, (2016).
+Because climate drivers, such as precipitation are also projected to be different in the future, our future scenarios also incorporated a dynamically downscaled groundwater recharge coverage of an RCP4.5 emissions pathway developed previously by Shuler et al (2021) for the period 2080-2100 using the only available downscaled climate projections from Wang and Zhang, (2016).
+The RCP 4.5 pathway was selected as it represents the most extreme increase in precipitation, about 14% island-wide, of the available scenarios.
 Modeled water table elevations for present and future scenarios were then used to assess where subsurface and surface-based infrastructure would be permanently submerged below the water table, or affected by nuisance flooding, respectively.

-2.1 Groundwater Modeling Methods
+2.2 Groundwater Modeling Methods